ibrahimpelumi6142/ibrahimpelumi6142/README.md

 ### 📈 What I'm Working On
 - Building **open-source WhatsApp tools** for developers
-- Azure + Asterisk automation SDK
 - New AI/automation micro-SaaS products
 - Expanding ToolsHub with more high-demand tools
 - Preparing open-source contributions
-- Publishing technical guides on cloud automation, TTS/STT, and messaging APIs
+- Publishing technical guides on cloud automation and messaging APIs

 ---